-Anti-racism mass held at Holy Redeemer Church in Miami
+Anti-racism Mass held at Holy Redeemer Church in Miami

 “America is at its strongest when all our institutions promote the common good and work for the advantage of everyone,” he said.

-Holy Redeemer also livestreamed the mass for those who wish to stay home in accordance with social distancing rules.
+Holy Redeemer also livestreamed the Mass for those who wished to stay home.
+The service followed guidelines from the Centers for Disease Control and Prevention.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.